-The new play trail opened a while ago now.
+The play trail at Wendover Woods opened in early 2019.
 There are two loops to the trail and it is not just a couple of glorified benches for you to scramble along.
 IT IS EPIC!
-Whilst parts of it are not exactly smallest child friendly, there are bits she could get around and the older kids loved it.
+Whilst parts of it are not exactly smallest child friendly (at 15 months), there are bits she could get around and the older kids loved it.
 The mud kitchen is a real highlight.

-There is a new toddlerplay area right next to the cafe which has recently opened and there are still some swings and other play equipment behing the ticket machine block.
+There is a new toddler play area right next to the cafe which has recently opened and there are still some swings and other play equipment behind the ticket machine block.
 There’s not as much of a playground as there was before the transformation, but the play trail more than makes up for that.
 If you’re looking for a good playground then you’re better off trying the helicopter park or pirate playground just down the road.

 There are two main grass areas where the kids can run around and there are some amazing trees for climbing.
-There are various BBQs but currently all the pre-bookable ones are closed.
-If you want a BBQ and it’s a nice day you’re better off getting there early.
-Hopefully they will re-open the bookable ones soon.
+These bits are perfect for a picnic.
 Right next to the BBQ area there is a section of predominantly pine trees which means the ground is pretty clear.
 This is a clear favourite for the kids to run around in and they’re easy to keep an eye on from the grass.

 What else is there to do at Wendover Woods?